branner-courses/coding_the_matrix/README.md

 ### Time

 Calc III at CCNY is a five-credit course — four credit hours per week of lecture plus one of MATLAB.
 Faculty in the engineering school always say the same thing I tell my students of Chinese: an hour of class costs some two or three hours of out-of-class time to process.
 Translation: a five credit course costs ten to fifteen hours of homework a week.
-So, since I'm doing this course instead of Calc III, my intention is to give it the same amount of time: fifteen to twenty hours a week, including four or five studying the textbook and videos.
+So, since I'm doing this course instead of Calc III, my intention is to give it the same amount of time: fifteen to twenty hours a week, including four or five studying the textbook (mainly) and any videos.

 ### Homework